-The deadline for the call for for papers for specific (open) sessions is January 15th 2021
+The call for for papers for specific (open) sessions is now closed but will be reopened during the summer of 2021.

 The sessions open for paper proposals can be seen here.